 From that initial series in June of 1989 the Shawon-O-Meter followed the Cubs shortstop through the nineties, as Dunston was traded to San Francisco in 1995 and then back to the Cubs for the 1996 season.

 Hall of Fame Cubs broadcaster Harry Carey featured the meter in all of his broadcasts, and without his enthusiasm it would not have had the legs it did.

 It was a unique sign, changing daily, and it helped that Shawon went from .203 at the start to an ending 1989 average of .278, but I think the real beauty of the meter was that the stewards of it were just ordinary fans, bleacher bums that felt honored to be part of it’s journey and had great fun letting other fans hold up the meter and share the excitement.

-Other original versions of the Shawon-O-Meter currently reside in the archives of the Smithsonian Institution, Baseball Hall of Fame and Chicago History Museum, which puts us in pretty good company.
+Other original versions of the Shawon-O-Meter currently reside in the archives of The Baseball Hall of Fame in Cooperstown and Chicago History Museum, which puts us in pretty good company.